royemosby/roymosby.me/projects/PortalClosure.md

 ## Introduction

 ### Problem Statement

 The 3rd Infantry Division’s (3ID) unclassified SharePoint (SP) 2010 portal will be upgraded to SP 2013.
 The portal services the division staff, two brigade combat teams, an aviation brigade, division artillery, a support brigade, and several co-located units.
 It consists of over 40 site collections each of which contain nested sub-sites organized to reflect the division’s organization chart.
 The portal’s primary use is as an enterprise content management system (ECM), providing storage and workspace for various operational and administrative documents.
 Calendars and custom lists are implemented across the portal based on the needs and skill levels of the units using them.
 SP workflows have also been adopted to support certain business processes, particularly as help-desk systems and HR functions.

 ### Background

 The original SP 2010 portal was developed with the aim of high granularity for moving content.
 The portal’s architecture included 40+ site collections.
 The thought was that is easier to export and import a whole site collection from a SP server than it is to extract and move content.
 This sort of migration has never been performed so granularity has not provided the unit with any benefit.
 However, maintaining 40+ site collections imposed a huge administrative burden.
 Work performed on one site collection, such as adding functionality or adding new content types, must be redone on every subsequent site collection.
-Through the years, uneven development effort has left all the site collections with differing solutions and capabilities that may or may not be found on other site collections.[]\#Environment .anchor
+Through the years, uneven development effort has left all the site collections with differing solutions and capabilities that may or may not be found on other site collections.

 ### Environment